lunaticsm/Image-Uploader-API/README.md

 uvicorn app.main:app --host 0.0.0.0 --port 8000 --workers 2 --proxy-headers
 ```

-The React UI lives at `/app` (with routes for the landing page, API guide, and admin dashboard).
+The React UI lives at `/app` (with routes for the landing page, API guide, and admin dashboard at `/app/admin`).
 Static assets for the SPA are served from `/frontend`.

 ### Frontend (React)